House Beautiful and the outstanding design secrets of Annie Brahler make an impressive design and decorating duo.

 Dave the Builder hinged them together for a client and voilà, a formal fireplace screen.

 Seeing an item for what it is, but recognizing it for what it can become, seems to be a justified experiment with affordable antique and vintage furniture, don’t you think?

 Speaking strictly for myself, stripping, painting, refinishing or totally morphing a piece into something totally different from its original purpose never scares me when we aren’t talking mucho initial investment.

 Mirrors, mirrors gorgeously displayed on the wall, you and the Dutch chandelier are the gold leaf finest of them all.

-There are times when it is indeed better to allow an image to speak for itself, and this is one of those times.
-I enjoyed every word and image of the feature, and have a great appreciation of her design, tastes and excellent selection and use of antiques.
+I enjoyed every word and image in this feature, and have a great appreciation of her design, tastes and excellent selection and use of antiques.

 “Overdoing it with one thing is kind of not overdoing it.”

 Annie Brahler’s own words and design secret does supreme justice to the entire feature.